livprojects/livprojects/README.md

 ### Hi there 👋

 Welcome to my Github profile!
-My name is Liv, I am 28 and I am a junior web developer from France.
+My name is Liv, I am 28 and I am a full-stack developer from France.
 My technical training has been more focused on Javascript (especially React and Node.js) and Java, but I am eager to expand my knowledge.
 The projects marked with the 🎯 emoji are the ones I would like you to look at in priority.

 📬 Please feel free to reach out and comment on my projects, but please be kind, constructive and bear in mind I am still a junior developer!
 Thank you ✨